You have no items in your shopping cart.

 Q. Which heat presses have inter-changeable lower platens?

-A. All of the heat presses that we stock have interchangeable lower platens (with the exception of the cap presses).
+A. All of the heat presses that we stock have interchangeable lower platens (with the exception of the cap presses and clam basic).
 For more details, see the lower platens section in the Target presses header.

 Q. What is the difference between “Auto Open” and “Swinger”?